934865517zjk/SimOAP/README.md

 > Implementation details: we directly use top-k sampling for sampling.

 # Second Step: Post-evaluation
-The TF-IDF algorithm and natural language inference (NLI) are used for coherence and consistency evaluation, respectively.
+Post-evaluation consists of two parts: coherence evaluation and consistency evaluation.
+In coherence evaluation, the TF-IDF algorithm is used.
+In consistency evaluation, natural language inference (NLI) is used.

 TF-IDF algorithm